rclone/rclone/MANUAL.md

       --koofr-encoding MultiEncoder                              This sets the encoding for the backend. (default Slash,BackSlash,Del,Ctl,InvalidUtf8,Dot)
       --koofr-endpoint string                                    The Koofr API endpoint to use (default "https://app.koofr.net")
       --koofr-mountid string                                     Mount ID of the mount to use.
 If omitted, the primary mount is used.
-      --koofr-password string                                    Your Koofr password for rclone (generate one at https://app.koofr.net/app/admin/preferences/password)
+      --koofr-password string                                    Your Koofr password for rclone (generate one at https://app.koofr.net/app/admin/preferences/password) (obscured)
       --koofr-setmtime                                           Does the backend support setting modification time.
 Set this to false if you use a mount ID that points to a Dropbox or Amazon Drive backend. (default true)
       --koofr-user string                                        Your Koofr user name -l, --links                                                    Translate symlinks to/from regular files with a '.rclonelink' extension